-C. Industrial Wastes.
+C. Industrial Dischargers.

-- 1. The "Industrial Waste Survey" as required by Part II.B.1. consists of; - a.
-Identifying each Industrial User and determining if the Industrial User is a Signification Industrial User, - b.
+- 1. The "Industrial Waste Survey" or "IWS" as required by Part II.B.1. consists of; - a.
+Identifying each Industrial User (IU) and determining if the IU is a Significant Industrial User (SIU), - b.
 Determination of the qualitative and quantitative characteristics of each discharge, and - c.
 Appropriate production data. - 2.
-The IWS must be maintained and updated with the Industrial User information as necessary, to ensure that all Industrial Users are properly permitted or controlled at all times.
+The IWS must be maintained and updated with IU information as necessary, to ensure that all IUs are properly permitted or controlled at all times.
 Updates must be submitted to the Director sixty (60) days following a change to the IWS. - 3.
-Notify all Industrial Users of their obligation to comply with applicable requirements under Subtitles C and D of the Resource Conservation and Recovery Act (RCRA). - 4.
-The permittee must notify the Director of any new introductions by new or existing Significant Industrial Users or any substantial change in pollutants from any major industrial source.
+Notify all Significant Industrial Users of their obligation to comply with applicable requirements under Subtitles C and D of the Resource Conservation and Recovery Act (RCRA). - 4.
+The permittee must notify the Director of any new introductions by new or existing SIUs or any substantial change in pollutants from any major industrial source.
 Such notice must contain the information described in 1. above, and be forwarded no later than sixty (60) days following the introduction or change. - D. General and Specific Prohibitions.
+The permittee must ensure that no IU violates any of the general or specific standards.
+If an IU is found violating a general or specific standard the permittee must notify the Director within 24 hours of the event.
 The general prohibitions and the specific prohibitions apply to each User introducing pollutants into a POTW whether or not the User is subject to other Pretreatment Standards or any national, State or local Pretreatment Requirements. - 1.
 General prohibition Standards.
-A User may not introduce into a POTW any pollutant(s) which cause Pass Through or Interference. - 2.
-Specific Prohibited Standards.
-Developed pursuant to Section 307 of The Water Quality Act of 1987 require that under no circumstances shall the permittee allow introduction of the following pollutants into the waste treatment system from any User (40 CFR 403.5): - a.
-Pollutants which create a fire or explosion hazard in the publicly owned treatment works (POTW), including, but not limited to, waste-streams with a closed cup flashpoint of less than 140°F (60°C); - b.
-Pollutants, which will cause corrosive structural damage to the POTW, but in no case, discharges with a pH lower than 5.0;
+A User may not introduce into a POTW any pollutant(s) which cause Pass Through or Interference.